Valuing economic statistics

 Impact

-This project tested the viability of surveying users, alongside using interviews and focus groups, to understand how those users value economic statistics.
-Our work has helped ONS to deliver new insights on this topic to further international attempts to develop valid and efficient methods to elicit this information from users, who may be either uncomfortable with this topic, lacking in the necessary data, or fearful the exercise is actually seeking evidence to set real charges.
+Our work has helped ONS to deliver new insights on this topic to further international attempts to develop valid and efficient methods to elicit this information from users.
+These users may be either uncomfortable with this topic, lacking in the necessary data, or fearful the exercise is actually seeking evidence to set real charges.
 The case study evidence we developed can be used as a tool for communicating the value of economic statistics to a wide range of audiences, and for engaging with students.

-The UK, on the back of our research, is leading global efforts to develop strong methods for valuing all types of statistical data, not just economic.
+On the back of our research, the UK is leading global efforts to develop strong methods for valuing all types of statistical data, not just economic.

 Outputs